tyroguru/BPFTrace-hol/bpftrace.md

 ## pid's, tid's and names

 Process and thread identifiers are something we come across a lot when trying to track behaviour of our code.
-It's important to understand exactly what is referred to here especially within Meta where we have many multi-threaded processes:
+It's important to understand exactly what is referred to here when dealing with multi-threaded processes:

 - `pid`: The *process id* is constant for every thread in a process - this is the identifier given to the very first thread in the process and is referred to in Linux as the tgid (Thread Group Id).
 - `tid`: every thread is given a *thread id* to uniquely identify it.
 This is confusingly referred to in Linux as the threads PID.